Quantcast

 Honestly, I waited a very long time for this drama and had high expectations, while it did not meet all my expectations, it was a good watch, and I did enjoy watching this.

 First of all, Buried Hearts is a makjang.
-It has over the top - crime, action, family drama, power grab, etc. that is not supposed to be realistic.
+It has over the top - crime, action, family drama, power grab, that is not supposed to be realistic.
 If you look for realism in the story, it'll be a hard disappointment as it does not exist.
-You have to accept everything at face value and enjoy the ride.
+You have to accept everything at face value and go with the flow.

 For the most part, it was an easy ride for me as there was never a dull moment.
 There was always something happening which kept me interested despite my short attention span.
 The suspense and the pacing were also done really well that new elements and mysteries seemed neither too fast nor unreasonably dragged and kept me at the edge of my seat every week.